Adversarial Detection of Flash Malware: Limitations and Open Issues: Experimental Evaluation

 \subsection{Adversarial Evaluation}

-The adversarial evaluation aimed to assess the performance of the classifiers employed in the previous experiment after the gradient descent attacks described in Section \ref{sect:threat-model:subsect:evasion-attacks}.
-In this case, we evaluated the performances of the classifiers in terms of true positives (at 5\% false positive rate) for a certain number of changes $k$ performed to the feature vector.
-Of course, the more changes are performed by the algorithm, the more effective the attack is.
+The adversarial evaluation aimed to assess the performance of the classifiers employed in the previous experiment after the gradient descent attacks described in Section~\ref{sect:evasion-attacks}.
+In this case, we evaluated how the detection rate (at 1\% FPR) of the classifiers decreases against an increasing number of injected features $\varepsilon$.
+According to this security evaluation procedure, a classifier is said to be more robust if its detection rate decreases more gracefully~\cite{biggio18}.

-It is important to observe that the experiments on SVMs and Random Forests were carried out under different levels of knowledge.
-Notably, Random Forests have a non-differentiable classification function, and for this reason the attacker cannot directly perform evasion on the target model.
-In this case, according to the taxonomy described in Section \ref{sect:threat-model:subsect:evasion-attacks}, we performed a Limited-Knowledge (LK) attack with \emph{surrogate learners}, in which a differentiable surrogate model $\hat{\set L}$ is employed to craft the adversarial examples instead of the target algorithm.
-To this end, in our experiments, we used an SVM with the RBF kernel (whose parameters were always evaluated by means of a $5$-fold cross validation performed on the training set), trained on the same data $\set D$ as the target classifier.
-Conversely, when the attack is directly performed against the SVM classifier, we simulated a Perfect-Knowledge (PK) attack scenario.
+It is important to observe that RF classifiers are not differentiable, so we can not use our gradient-based attack directly to evaluate their security.
+We thus attacked our RF classifiers by first optimizing the attacks against all the SVM-based classifiers (used as surrogate models), and then evaluating whether such attacks \emph{transfer} correctly to the RF classifiers (Limited Knowledge - surrogate models).
+In practice, we found that the attacks exhibiting the highest success against the RF classifiers were those optimized against the SVM-Lap models.

-Figure \ref{sect:expeval:subsect:adv_eval:fig:adv_eval} provides the results of the evaluation.
-While all SVM-based classifiers were completely evaded after $100$ changes, Random Forests could still detect $40\%$ of the attacks.
-This may be however due to the fact that the surrogate model (SVM RBF) does not properly approximate the classification function of a Random Forest - \ie, the adversarial examples crafted against the SVM do not \emph{transfer} properly against Random Forests.
-For this reason, we can not state with certainty that Random Forests are \emph{generally} more secure (a more powerful white-box attack as that in~\cite{kantchelian16-icml} may enable evading them with higher probability).
-We leave a more detailed investigation of this aspect to future work.
+The leftmost plot in Figure~\ref{sect:expeval:subsect:adv:fig:sec-eval-flash-buster} provides the results of the evaluation when the classifiers are not retrained with adversarial attacks.
+While all SVM-based classifiers are completely evaded after $\varepsilon = 100$ changes, Random Forests can still detect $20\%$ of the attacks.
+This effect may be present because we are using a surrogate model to attack the RF classifiers rather than directly optimizing the attack against them.
+For this reason, we can not state with certainty that RFs are \emph{generally} more secure; indeed, a more powerful white-box attack as that in~\cite{kantchelian16-icml} may enable evading them with higher probability.
+We thus leave a more detailed investigation of this aspect to future work.